Elyanouti/Redact_Blockchain/README.md

 ## 📖 Overview

-This project combines **Artificial Intelligence** and **Chameleon Hash-based Redactable Blockchain** to enable authorized modifications of legal contracts while preserving blockchain integrity.
-It supports automatic detection of sensitive information, secure redaction, manual editing, and cryptographic verification after every modification.
+This project combines **Artificial Intelligence** with a **Chameleon Hash-based Redactable Blockchain** to enable authorized modifications of legal contracts while preserving blockchain integrity.
+It supports automatic detection of sensitive information, AI-assisted and manual redaction, and cryptographic verification after every modification.

 ---